wso2/docs-ei/en/streaming-integrator/docs/guides/enriching-data.md

 select w.branchID as branchID, w.amount as withdrawals, d.amount as deposits having w.amount > d.amount * 0.95
 ```
+For the different types of joins you can perform via Siddhi logic, see [Siddhi Query Guide - Join](https://siddhi.io/en/v4.x/docs/query-guide/#join-stream)

 ## Enrich data by connecting with external services